Rights Conferred by the Application

 It is possible to claim the priority of the first, prior patent application filed in one of the member states of the Paris Convention or World Trade Organization within 12 months running from the filing date of that first application.
 More than one priority is permitted, and in such a case the 12-month term runs from the earliest priority.
 A first application for an international patent can be the basis for a priority claim when subsequent applications are filed for the same invention in other states party to the Paris Convention.

 Any natural or legal person who is a national or resident of states party to the PCT, or who has a true and operative industrial or commercial enterprise in one of such states, may apply for an international patent.

 Applications may be filed with the head offices of the WIPO in Geneva, with the Italian Patent and Trademark Office, with the patent office of a PCT member state or with the European Patent Office.

 Application for an international patent may be filed regardless of the existence of a prior national patent.

 English, French, Spanish, German, Arab, Chinese, Japanese, Korean, Portuguese and Russian are the official languages to be used for the application.
 Upon filing the application, the text can be in any language, but a translation will be required subsequently.

 Search and Examination

-The International Office carries out a search on the novelty of the invention which is then made available to the applicant.
-It is consequently possible to request a preliminary international examination of the patent application.
-During the examination, it is possible to modify and improve the application’s content, provided that no new patentable subject matter is added.
+WIPO carries out a search on the novelty of the invention which is then made available to the applicant.
+The applicant can choose to request a preliminary international examination of the patent application.
+During the examination, it is possible to limit the application’s content.

-The applicant for an international patent must pursue the application in those states in which patent protection is sought, completing the actual filing of the international application in each of these states within 30 months of the filing date, or within the priority date of the application (if it exists).
+The applicant for an international patent must prosecute the application in the specific states in which protection is sought, completing the actual filing of the international application in each of these states within 30 months of the filing (or priority) date.
+For some states and regions, the term can be longer.